top of page

 Here's what I see all the time:

 The worst part?
-They believe they lack intelligence.
-Research also indicates this.
-When children don't receive early assistance, the gap widens annually, and their self-esteem diminishes as well.
+They start to believe they lack intelligence.
+Research supports this.
+When children don’t receive early assistance, the gap widens each year, and their self-esteem diminishes.

 Why Schools Say "Wait and See"

-Schools aren't trying to hurt kids.
-Teachers care about their students.
+Schools aren’t trying to hurt kids.
+Teachers genuinely care about their students.

 They say "wait and see" because:

-I get it.
-But they're missing something big.
-Getting help early doesn't label your child.
-It supports them.
-Getting tested doesn't hurt them.
-It gives you answers.
+I understand this perspective.
+But they're missing something crucial.
+Getting help early doesn’t label your child; it supports them.
+Testing doesn’t harm them; it provides answers.

-Here's what many people don't know: One in five kids has some kind of learning difference.
+Here's what many people don’t know: One in five kids has some kind of learning difference.
 In a class of 25 kids, five will need extra help.
-The earlier we find them, the better they do.
+The earlier we identify them, the better they perform.

 Early Warning Signs to Watch For